 5. Apply the MAYA Principle

 The Most Advanced, Yet Acceptable” (MAYA Principle) is a practice of giving users the most advanced design with new and easily adaptable features.
 The primary reason to implement the MAYA principle is to design for the future and balance the present design.

 Customers in the healthcare sector look forward to new things and gradual evolution.
 The MAYA principle is good for design within this sector because it strikes the right balance.
 Over time, you can advance your healthcare design to keep your patients comfortable and improve the patient experience.

 How to Get a Demographic Breakdown of Your Local Market

 It’d be best to acquire more information about your local patient population before choosing your brand color.
 Consider going beyond just knowing the demographics, like ethnicity, and find out the kind of demand for your services within your locality.

-The hard way to figure this out is to go to the Census Bureau’s website (Census.gov) and pull demographic information for your zip code and the surrounding zip codes.
+Go to the Census Bureau’s website and pull demographic information for your zip code and the surrounding zip codes.
 Then, extrapolate local demand by comparing your demographics to national search volume trends in Google.